andreagodoshian/react-routing-demo/README.md

 # Getting this baby online...

-...was an absolute struggle.
-I hate to admit that, but "I have a problem with my throat chakra which manifests into poor speech."
+...was almost as difficult as finding a man interested in having a literal baby with me.
+Sorry, "I have a problem with my throat chakra which manifests as poor speech."
 Don't worry: my new favorite crystal is Lapis Lazuli.

 Anyways.